Length of Programs

 Repeated Courses

-Students who earn an SA, F, or withdraw (W) from a course must successfully repeat the respective course if it is a requirement for graduation.
-The original grade will be replaced with an “R” or “SR” and only the new grade will be used in calculating the student’s GPA and CGPA.
-A course may be repeated no more than two times for a total of 3 attempts.
+Students who receive an “SA,” “F,” or “W” in a course must retake and pass the course if it is required for graduation.
+The original grade will remain on the transcript, along with a repeat designation.
+The higher grade earned will count towards the student’s term and career GPA.
+A course may be repeated up to two times, allowing for a total of three attempts.

-Transfer credit is not used in the calculation of a student’s CGPA.
-Students must receive prior approval from the respective program director for all coursework taken at other institutions.
+Students who receive an “SA”, “F”, or “W” in a course may choose to take the course at another institution and transfer the credit to Johnson College.
+In this event, the original grade will remain.
+Transfer credit is not used in the calculation of a student’s career GPA.
 Please refer to the Approval for Off-Campus Study transfer information in the Office of the Registrar section of this catalog for more information.

-Students who earn a grade of SA, F, or withdraw (W) from either the lecture or lab component of a concurrent course offering may be required to audit the course component (lecture or lab) they completed successfully.
+Students who receive an “SA,” “F,” or “W” in either the lecture or lab component of corequisite courses may be required to audit the component they previously passed.

 Attendance Policy